 The Corporate Membership levels listed below describe the benefits of an association with the Flagler Museum, including the opportunity to play an important role in preserving this National Historic Landmark and continuing the legacy of corporate philanthropy created during America's Gilded Age.

-Memberships to the Flagler Museum may be processed on-line, by mail, or by calling the Membership department at (561) 655-2833 ext.12.
-For additional information please e-mail the Member Services Director.
+Memberships to the Flagler Museum may be processed on-line, by mail, or by calling the Membership Department at (561) 655-2833 ext.25.
+For additional information please e-mail the Member Services Manager.

 To complete an online Membership you must first create an account, and then reply to the e-mail that will be sent to the e-mail address you provide.